DeborahXie/01-website/content/_index.md

 #action_label: Read More &rarr;
 action_link: /about
 action_type: text
-description: Hello, Nice to meet you!
-I am Yuezhi Xie.
+description: Hello there, Nice to meet you!
+I am Deborah Xie.
 I am currently a second-year Master of Science student at University of Pennsylvania.
 I have a Bachelor's Degree from Hamilton College in Economics and in Literature.
+I perceive and interact with the world with critical thinking and quantitative analysis.
+I want to work in an diverse community that succeeds together and delivers sustainable solutions with innovative mindsets.

 image_left: true
 images: